alpha-dragon-org/Community-Discussions/README.md

    npm start
    ```

-   And then start the Telegram client (which also includes a small Express server) in another terminal:
+   Then start the Telegram client (which also includes a small Express server) in another terminal:

    ```bash
    npm run telegram
    ```
-5. **To View Results on Frontend:**
+5. **View results in testing environment.**

    Start the API server to fetch data from backend:

    ```bash